Karin P. Sheldon, J.D.

 Board Member (he/him)

-Dr. Henning is professor of philosophy and of environmental studies at Gonzaga University in Spokane, Washington, where he is the founder and inaugural director of the Gonzaga Center for Climate, Society, and the Environment.
+Dr. Henning is professor of philosophy and of environmental studies at Gonzaga University in Spokane, Washington, where he is the founder and inaugural director of the Gonzaga Center for Climate, Water, and the Environment.
 He is co-founder and former board chair of the climate action group 350 Spokane.
-An award-winning author, Dr. Henning has written or edited more than 10 books and 35 articles and chapters, including The Ethics of Creativity: Beauty, Morality, and Nature in a Processive Cosmos (Pittsburgh 2005), Riders in the Storm: Ethics in an Age of Climate Change (Anselm 2015), and Climate Change Ethics and the Non-human World (Routledge 2020).
-He has delivered more than 150 talks to general and academic audiences in North America, Europe, and Asia.
+An award-winning author, Dr. Henning has written or edited 17 books and 45 articles, chapters, and reports, including Riders in the Storm: Ethics in an Age of Climate Change (Anselm 2015), Climate Change Ethics and the Non-human World (Routledge 2020), and Value, Beauty, and Nature (SUNY 2023).
+He has delivered more than 190 talks to general and academic audiences in North America, Europe, and Asia.
 Originally from Boise, Idaho, Dr. Henning lives in Spokane, Washington, with his partner, Dr. A. Suzie Henning.

 Phil Katzen, J.D.